BLM to review massive wind farm planned near Searchlight

 The Bureau of Land Management has agreed to conduct an environmental review of a Swedish developer’s proposal to build as many as 220 wind turbines across a 22-mile swath of the Nevada-California border west of Searchlight.

-The BLM announced plans to complete an environmental impact statement for the project in southern Clark County in a notice of intent published Thursday in the Federal Register.
+The BLM announced plans to complete an environmental impact statement for the southern Clark County project in a notice of intent published Thursday in the Federal Register.
 The agency will accept public input through June 13 on what should be included in the environmental review.

 The wind farm is being developed by Sweden-based energy company Eolus through its subsidiary, Crescent Peak Renewables of La Jolla, California.